wechaty/docusaurus/README.md

 ### CONTRIBUTE GUIDELINE

 #### 1. Add Blog Header
-All blog should has title, author, data...
+All blog should has title, author, date...
 Example as follows:
 ```
 ---